Bicycles

-Bicycles (Ž©“]ŽÔ, jitensha) are widely used in Japan by people of all age groups and social standings.
-Tourists will find that rental bicycles are available in many tourist destinations as a pleasant option for getting around.
+Bicycles (自転車, jitensha) are widely used in Japan by people of all age groups and social standings.
+Tourists will find that rental bicycles are available from rental shops in many tourist destinations as a pleasant option for getting around.

 Types of bicycles

 The most common bicycle type in Japan and at rental shops are simple bicycles for everyday use, called mamachari ("mom's bicycle").
 Mamachari are typically equipped with a basket and/or a child seat, a simple lock, a kickstand and just one gear.
-More advanced models with multiple gears or electric assistance have also become popular.
+Models with multiple gears or electric assistance are also popular.
 Foldable bicycles, mountain bikes and road racing bicycles are rarely available for rent and vastly outnumbered by the inexpensive mamachari.

 Rental bicycles